risawitama/verbose-potato/README.md

-## A boy dug three holes in the yard.
-When his mother saw, she exclaimed: "well, well, well"
+## I burned 2000 calories today, I left my food in the oven for too long.